Aperoni1/MIST_353_Group/README.md

 # Stored Procedures
-1) spGetWeatherByLocation
+1) spGetWeatherByLocatio
-      - Takes an input and finds location that matches those weather conditions.
+      - Takes an input and finds location that matches those weather conditions

 2) spGetHumidityByLocation
-     - takes an input and then finds location based on humidity.
+     - Takes an input and then finds location based on humidity

 3) spGetWeatherByState
-      - Provides weather data by state.
+      - Provides weather data by state

 4) spGetNearestPark
      - Takes latitude and longitude input and finds nearest park

+5) AlexPeroniSPs
+      - Inserts new entry into Fire_Warning table

+6) AlexPeroniSP2
+      - Finds all of the locations that have an Active Fire Warning

 # References